© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 St Brides Netherwent Deserted Village is a scheduled monument protected by Cadw under reference MM154.
 View the official record →

-St Brides Netherwent Deserted Village is a deserted medieval settlement located in Monmouthshire, Wales.
+St Brides Netherwent Deserted Village is a deserted medieval settlement located in Monmouthshire, Wales, representing the remains of a former agricultural community.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM154.

 St Brides Netherwent Deserted Village dates from the medieval period, and is classified as a deserted medieval village.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 St Brides Netherwent Deserted Village is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM154.